Diary of a Network Geek

 Taskbar Shuffle

-Filed under: Fun,Fun Work,Geek Work,GUI Center,MicroSoft,Ooo, shiny...,Personal,Review,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:11 am for you boring, normal people.
+Filed under: Fun,Fun Work,Geek Work,GUI Center,MicroSoft,Ooo, shiny...,Personal,Review,The Network Geek at Home — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:11 am for you boring, normal people.

 No, this is not a new dance craze.